entelognathus/Antiarch-phylogeny/Character list of antiarchs to be compiled.md

 50. Shape of trunk shield: low and elongated (0); high and short (1).

 > Young (1984, 1988), Character 33; Zhu (1996), Character 10; Pan et al. (2017), Character 10; Jia, Zhu & Zhao (2010), Character 25; Wang & Zhu (2018), Character 47;

+> - **very low trunk shield in *Xichonolepis* should be a derived feature.
+Is this a feature of sinolepids?
+How to define it?**

 51. Number of median dorsal plates: one (0); two (1).